stanbaek/ece387/docs/Labs/Lab6_IMU.md

 ## 📌 Objectives

-- Students should be able to u
+- Students should be able to describe how IMU data is used in ROS2 and interpret IMU messages.

 ## 📜 Overview